 Change food presentation.
 Changes in food perception affect what your loved one perceives as appetizing.
 Big plates of food might look abundant but can cause anxiety in someone with dementia.
 Some studies have shown that color plates improve overall food intake over plain white plates – you can’t eat what you can’t see.

 Model eating behaviors.
 Dementia often interferes with a person’s ability to complete simple processes.
 Busy tables make distinguishing food more difficult.
 And, the use of a fork might become more complicated than your loved one can manage.
 Consider offering finger foods.
+To learn more about dementia specific weight loss click here!

 When elderly people lose weight it is important to check with their doctor to ensure medications are not contributing to unintended weight loss.
 Medications have a myriad of side effects.
 Some medications act as appetite suppressants or affect the body’s ability to process nutrients.
 Interactions between medications can also affect a person’s weight.
 Medication side effects may also include swelling and fatigue.
 While these symptoms do not directly affect nutritional processes they may adversely affect a person’s ability to prepare and shop for food.